 Financial assets are written off when there is no reasonable expectation of recovery.
-The Credit Union assesses that there is no reasonable expectation of recovery when they have exhausted all attempts to obtain some of the loan back, including realizing on the security, if any, and disposing of related security.
+The Credit Union assesses that there is no reasonable expectation of recovery when when they have exhausted all attempts to obtain some of the loan back, including realizing on the security, if any, and disposing of related security.
 Where an asset has been written off but is still subject to enforcement activity, the asset is written off but remains on a list of delinquent accounts.
 Where information becomes available indicating the Credit Union will receive funds, such amounts are recognized at their fair value.
-The contractual amount outstanding on financial assets which were written off during the year and continue to be subject to enforcement activity is \$591,913 (2020 - \$280,308).
+The contractual amount outstanding on financial assets which were written off during the year and continue to be subject to enforcement activity is \$nil (2021 - \$591,913).

-Exposure to credit risk
+Credit Risk (Continued from previous page) Exposure to credit risk

-The following table sets out information about the credit quality of financial assets assessed for impairment under IFRS 9 Financial instruments.
-The amounts in the table, unless otherwise indicated, represent the assets' gross carrying amount.
+The following table sets out the information about the credit quality of the Credit Union's financial assets for impairment under IFRS 9.
+The amounts in the teable, unless otherwise indicated, represents the assets' gross carrying amount.

-Except as noted below, the gross carrying amount of financial assets represents the maximum exposure to credit risk for that class of financial asset.
+Except as noted below, the gross carrying amount represents the maximum exposure to credit risk for that class of financial asset.